richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ### Deep-dive example

->**Prompt:  Summarize the “Microsoft Viva People Success Elements.”
+**Prompt:  Summarize the “Microsoft Viva People Success Elements.”
 Then suggest a few concrete actions for me, as a Department Manager, to improve my employee engagement score.
 Please use the comments in the [date/name] survey.**

->
->**Consider changes and fast follows**:
+**Consider changes and fast follows**:
->   - Swap Viva People Success Elements to your organization's core values and then ask Copilot to generate concrete actions based upon that statement to improve engagement scores.
+  - Swap Viva People Success Elements to your organization's core values and then ask Copilot to generate concrete actions based upon that statement to improve engagement scores.
->   - Choose one highlight from the summary and ask Copilot to drill down on that theme, taking more from those specific comments.|
+  - Choose one highlight from the summary and ask Copilot to drill down on that theme, taking more from those specific comments.

 ## Suggested prompts for specific comment summarization